Preliminary Safety Protocols for Summer Camp 2021

 Experienced Medical Team

 Every summer, we hire a full-time nurse to work on-site for each session, with at least one nurse on duty throughout the camp day.
-This year, all of our staff will be thoroughly trained on COVID-19 medical procedures and equipped with the appropriate PPE.
+All of our staff will be thoroughly trained on COVID-19 medical procedures and equipped with the appropriate PPE.

 Dedication to Sanitation